 All the years combine, they melt into a dream

-And after 50 years on this bus to never, ever land .. well, I am still so grateful.
+And after over five decades on this bus to never, ever land .. well, I am still so grateful.
 The Wheel keeps turning, and one way or another, we are bound to cover just a little more ground.